 There aren’t currently any plans to extend ARTL to include the above transactions, but you can still file the SDLT return online using HMRC Online Services or software from a commercial software provider.
 Or you can file a paper return.
 See the earlier section on the different filing options.

 If you use ARTL, you can complete conveyances quickly and efficiently and pay the tax easily and securely.
 Key advantages include:

 When you register for ARTL, you set up a variable Direct Debit to pay registration fees and any SDLT that's due.

 The SDLT due on a transaction is collected by Registers of Scotland and passed to HMRC.
 So if you use ARTL for transactions, paying the tax is easier, quicker and more secure.

 If you file an SDLT return outside of ARTL you’ll need to post the SDLT certificate to the Registers of Scotland so that they can register the transaction.
-However, if there’s a delay in receiving the certificate - and as a result a real risk that the buyer might lose the property (where the transaction needs to be registered on the day of settlement or on the following day) - you might be able to apply for an urgent handwritten SDLT certificate using HMRC's 'two-day service'
+However, if there’s a delay in receiving the certificate - and as a result a real risk that the buyer might lose the property (where the transaction needs to be registered on the day of settlement or on the following day) - you might be able to apply for an urgent handwritten SDLT certificate using HMRC's '2 day service'.

-This service is only available if:
+HMRC’s 2 day service is only available if: